Dear reader of ADxS.org, please excuse the disruption.

 It may be that there is nothing in the world that does not have a positive side.
 However, reducing ADHD to certain alleged benefits does not do justice to this syndrome.

-(*)Incidentally, this can be seen quite impressively in the SHR (Spontaneously Hypertensive Rat) animal model, the most widely used animal model for ADHD.
+(*)Incidentally, this is shown quite impressively in the animal model of the SHR (Spontaneously Hypertensive Rat), the most widely used animal model for ADHD.
 These animals have an overactivated HPA axis (stress axis).
-With dexamethasone (a corticosteroid that switches off the HPA axis), these animals suddenly have neither increased blood pressure in old age nor ADHD symptoms.
+With dexamethasone (a corticosteroid that switches off the HPA axis), they suddenly have neither increased blood pressure in old age nor ADHD symptoms.

 Knowledge of people with ADHD from the point of view of doctors: when is it pseudo-knowledge, when is it reliable?